ArctosDB/documentation-wiki/_documentation/container.markdown

 1. Pull out some containers and a corresponding number of labels.
-2. Use the Arctos tools to change the labels to an appropriate container type – from "specimen label" to "vial," for example.
+2. Use the Arctos tools to change the labels to an appropriate container type – from "container label" to "vial," for example.
 3. Color-code the barcodes.
 Indelible ink (Sharpie markers work well) on the peel-off backing is perhaps best, but colored rubber bands, sticky-notes, or anything else that allows a user to identify the